caseif/dbo-get/README.md

 `rpm` package.

 ## Building
-On *nix systems, simply run `make` in the project directory.
+On *nix systems, simply run `make` in the project directory. `gcc` 4.8 or higher is recommended.
 Note that on Debian, the `libcurl4-openssl-dev` and `libssh2-1-dev` packages must be installed.
 The build has not been tested on any other distributions.

 On Windows, Visual Studio or MSBuild >=14.0 must be installed.
 Additionally, `curl.lib` and `ssh2.lib` (and/or their debug configuration counterparts) must be available on the library search path.
 To build, simply open the solution in